 In a changing world, there will be no end of others trying to get you to fight their fight.
 Always be sure to face the changing world on your own feet for your own truth.
 It’s acceptable to fight aside another person, but always because it is part of your fight.

 Be Wary of Perfect Answers

-If you do this: in 5, 10 or 15 years your lifestyle will evolve to the point that it does help change the world to the better.
+If you do this: in 5, 10 or 15 years your lifestyle will evolve to the point that it does help change the world for the better.

-My answer isn’t perfect, rather it’s elegant.
-You will still make mistakes, but you will learn against your mistakes and modify your lifestyle accordingly.
+My answer isn’t perfect; rather it’s elegant.
+You will still make mistakes, but you will learn from your mistakes and modify your lifestyle accordingly.
 Over time your lifestyle will evolve into something that works against a changing world.